onurkirman/kirman.dev/content/authors/admin/_index.md

 ---
 title: Onur Kirman
-role: M.Sc. in Computer Science at Ozyegin University
+role: M.Sc. in Computer Science
 avatar_filename: profilepicture.jpg
 bio: I have been motivated to enhance my knowledge about the topics such as; AI, Deep Learning, Network, Computer Vision, and IoT areas and trying to find the